-Major Dudes is an extraordinary six piece Steely Dan tribute band.
-The group consists of award-winning musicians who have all recorded and/or toured with numerous regional and national artists over the last four-plus decades.
+Detroit Music Award winners for outstanding tribute band in 2019 and 2020, Major Dudes is an extraordinary 6 piece group consisting of highly regarded veteran musicians who have all recorded and/or toured with numerous regional and national artists over the last four-plus decades.

-This accomplished lineup delivers impeccable renditions of Steely Dan chart-topping hits and choice deep cuts that fans of the Grammy winning legends will love to see and hear.
+This accomplished lineup delivers impeccable renditions of every Steely Dan Top 40 hit (fyi, there were 10 of them) and choice deep cuts that fans of the Grammy winning legends will love to see and hear.

-Major Dudes have been captivating Michigan audiences in nightclubs, at outdoor festivals, and private events with their tight arrangements, sizzling solos, and strong vocals that capture Donald Fagen's unique stylings and the challenging melodies and harmonies Steely Dan's classic music is noted for.
+Major Dudes have been captivating Michigan audiences since 2014 in nightclubs, at outdoor festivals, concert halls, and private events.
+Their tight arrangements, sizzling solos, and strong vocals capture Donald Fagen's unique stylings, and they ably recreate the challenging melodies and harmonies Steely Dan's classic music is noted for.

 2019 is shaping up to be a big year for Major Dudes.
 Now that winter is finally in the rear view spring got off to a great start, first, with a packed house at Otus Supply on April 5th, where the band was hot and the crowd was with us every step of the way.
 We've had some great responses in the past for our shows but this one really took the cake.